dask/dask/docs/source/setup/kubernetes.rst

 1.  **Helm**:

-    You can launch a Dask scheduler, several workers, and an optional Jupyter Notebook server on a Kubernetes easily using Helm_
+    You can deploy Dask and (optionally) Jupyter or JupyterHub on Kubernetes easily using Helm_

     .. code-block:: bash